rortizmerino/GenomicsWorkshop/Lesson1.md

+# L1.
+INTRODUCTION AND COMMAND LINE

+## 1.2 Connecting to the cloud

-In this lesson you will learn how to use the command line interface to move around your file system in the cloud.
+In this lesson you will learn how to use the command line interface to move around file systems.

-## How to access the shell

-On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.
-If you're using Windows, you'll need to download a separate program to access the shell.
+* On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.

-## Important Note

-This lesson covers how to log into, and out of, the TU Delft cloud instance.

-## Background to TU Delft environment
+* If you're using Windows, you'll need to download a separate program to access the shell.

-You will be using TU Delft cloud instances, also referred as remote virtual machines, where you can use all the software and data needed for this workshop.
+In this lesson we will be using TU Delft cloud instances, also referred as remote virtual machines, where you can use all the software and data needed for this workshop.
 To be able to connect to a cloud instance from outside the TU Delft campus you first have to connect to a Linux bastion host.
-During this session you will learn how to do this.

-## Connection Protocols

 We will use a protocol called Secure Shell (SSH) that, as the name implies, provides you with a secure way to use a [shell](http://swcarpentry.github.io/shell-novice).
 In our case, the shell will be running on a remote virtual machine.
 This protocol is available for every operating system, but sometimes requires additional software.

-## Logging onto the TU Delft Linux environment

 #### Connecting using PC